List of technology in the Dune universe: The original series

 In God Emperor of Dune, Leto II deduces that the new Ixian Ambassador Hwi Noree had been "born" in what would come to be known as a no-room to shield her creation and upbringing from him.
-Hwi had been created by the Ixians from the cells of Leto's friend/nemesis Malky but as Malky's direct opposite–using Tleilaxu ghola technology–designed to be irresistible to Leto.
+Hwi had been created by the Ixians from the cells of Leto's friend/nemesis Malky but as Malky's direct opposite, using Tleilaxu ghola technology, and designed to be irresistible to Leto.
 The no-room is an improvement upon a device the Ixians had previously created for Leto to record his thoughts into a written journal and hide them from prescient vision.

 In Heretics of Dune (1984), Miles Teg, the Bene Gesserit Lucilla and the Duncan Idaho ghola hide in a no-globe on Gammu, created by the Harkonnens millennia before when the planet had been called Giedi Prime.
 It is a sizeable complex, noted to be "very ancient but the chambers are still intact and functioning".
 The exact era of its creation is not specified, but it is written that "Gammu was Giedi Prime, a Harkonnen place ...
 They were rich ...
 Rich enough to accomplish the secret installation of a no-room ... even of a large no-globe ...
 Bribes, third-party purchases, many transshipments ...
 The Famine Times were very disruptive and before that there were all those millennia of the Tyrant ...
 When the Harkonnens kept their heads down or lost them."

 No-ships are in use at the time of Heretics of Dune; like no-chambers, anything inside a no-ship is hidden from prescient vision and other means of detection, and the ship itself is invisible to sight or photography.
 However, a no-ship has much greater technological capability than a no-chamber, as it can perform the functions of a Guild Navigator.
 Specifically, a no-ship's navigation machine is capable of enough limited prescience to successfully navigate its way through foldspace.
 Teg steals a massive no-ship from the fierce Honored Matres on Gammu in Heretics of Dune, and its Great Hold alone is noted to be one kilometer in length, large enough to transport an adult sandworm.
 In Chapterhouse: Dune (1985), the Bene Gesserit initially confine Duncan and Murbella to this no-ship on Chapterhouse for their own protection from prescient spying.
 As Murbella becomes the leader of a New Sisterhood composed of both the Bene Gesserit and Honored Matres, Duncan and Teg flee Chapterhouse with Sheeana and other passengers on the no-ship.

 In Heretics of Dune and Chapterhouse Dune it is suggested that certain characters of Atreides ancestry have the ability to use their prescient powers to "see" no-ships.
 This ability to nullify no-field invisibility is unleashed in Miles Teg after he is interrogated with a device called a T-Probe.
 Teg's subsequent ghola duplicate also retains that unique ability after his memories are re-awakened.